HITK-TECH-Community/Community-Website/backend/docs/auth.md

 The user submits the login data which is collected by the server and using these data. it generates a JSON Web Token which takes { payload , SECRET_KEY , expiresIn parameters .
 This token is then passed to the client side where it is used every time the client makes any kind of request to the server .
 The server validates the token , if it matches then the client gets the response otherwise error is thrown.

+###### ERROR RESPONSE
+- If header is invalid or missing:
+  - Staus Code: <code>401</code>

+  - Content: Missing or invalid authentication header

+- If token is not verified :
+  - Status Code: <code>401</code>
+  - Content: JWT authentication failed